kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 ### Agent

-Similar to the SSH key agent this agent watches a named Secret containing registry credentials and also the containerd config on the node the agent is running on.
-It makes sure that the containerd config always contain the selected credentials.
+Similar to the SSH key agent this agent watches a named Secret containing registry credentials and also the containerd-config on the node the agent is running on.
+It makes sure that the containerd- config always contain the selected credentials.

 #### Refactoring potential